c4arl0s/GitNotes/README.md

 # GitNotes

-this is my personal notes about my knowledge of git and github
+These are my personal notes about my knowledge of git and github

 # Cloning a project from github